parksomin72/requirement-analysis/README.md

 These activities help transform vague ideas into actionable, testable, and clearly defined requirements that serve as the blueprint for successful software development.

+## 🧩 Types of Requirements

+In software engineering, requirements are generally classified into two main categories: **Functional Requirements** and **Non-functional Requirements**.
+Understanding the distinction between these types helps ensure that both system behavior and performance expectations are clearly defined.

+### ✅ Functional Requirements

+**Definition:**
+Functional requirements describe what the system should do.
+They define specific behavior, features, and functions the software must perform to fulfill user needs and business goals.

+**Examples for a Booking Management System:**
+- The system shall allow users to create an account and log in securely.
+- The system shall allow users to search for available bookings by date, time, or service type.
+- The system shall allow administrators to manage booking slots (add, update, or remove).
+- The system shall send confirmation emails to users after a successful booking.
+- The system shall allow users to cancel or modify existing bookings.

+### ⚙️ Non-functional Requirements

+**Definition:**
+Non-functional requirements define how the system performs its functions.
+They are related to system quality attributes such as performance, security, usability, and reliability.

+**Examples for a Booking Management System:**
+- The system shall be available 99.9% of the time (high availability).
+- The system shall respond to user search queries within 2 seconds.
+- The system shall encrypt all sensitive user data using AES-256 encryption.
+- The system shall be accessible on both desktop and mobile devices (responsive design).
+- The system shall support up to 10,000 concurrent users without degradation in performance.

+Both functional and non-functional requirements are essential to build a robust and reliable system.
+While functional requirements focus on the **“what,”** non-functional requirements focus on the **“how.”**